 For more information on RapidBus visit BC Transit.

 Projects are based on our long range planning document, the Central Okanagan Transit Future Plan, which envisions what the Central Okanagan's transit network will look like out to the year 2035.
-The plan describes the services, infrastructure and investments needed to fulfill this vision.
+The plan describes the services, infrastructure and investments needed to fulfil this vision.

 Development of the plan included consultations with key stakeholders and participation of nearly 2000 members of the public through open houses, surveys, and written and verbal feedback.